Physical Activity and Perceived Fatigue in Men Receiving External Beam Radiation Therapy for Prostate Cancer

 -

 Reilly, Rose Marie (2016-03-17)Session presented on Friday, July 24, 2015: Radiation induced skin reaction effects 85% of patients receiving radiation therapy (Glover and Harmer, 2014).
-Current medical and nursing literature identifies that there is not ... -
+Current medical and nursing literature identifies that there is ... -

 Physical activity preferences and its related factors among cancer patients receiving active treatment